 Choosing The Right Kids’ Christmas tree

 He chose the little tree right off the bat, and it happened to be just the right size.
-For a kids’ Christmas tree, I like to do a 4′ tree.
+For a kids’ Christmas tree, I recommend a 4′ tree.
 Here’s a white one that’s great quality for the price.
 It’s tall enough to hold plenty of ornaments that they’ll most likely collect over the first few years of their lives, but small enough that it won’t take up a ton of space.

 You can even to a slim tree, like this one.